Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 | Authorised| Authorization (Success)|
 | Refused| Authorization (Failure)|
 | Error| Authorization (Failure)|

+After resolving the issue on the refused payment request, to be able to retry the request existing payment should not be reused, instead a new commercetools payment resource needs to be created and added to the appropriate cart, please refer [creating a commercetools payment](#step-2-creating-a-commercetools-payment) section for more details.

 ### Shopper successfully paid but `redirectUrl` was not reached